nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
+Have you ever been overwhelmed by the number of assignments given by your module instructors?
+How amazing would it be if you just have a helper, to note down those things for you, and remind you as the deadline gets closer.
+If this is you, then ModuleBook3.5 is the right fit for you.

 ModuleBook3.5 is the go-to tool for busy students/professionals who are confident that typing can save them time.
 Using ModuleBook3.5, one can organise and keep track of tasks and their deadlines without the need for consistent internet connection.

 * Table of Contents
 {:toc}